 - Sift the dry ingredients together and slowly add to the mixture.
 Stir in the chopped Twix bars by hand.

 - Line a 9x13 baking dish with foil and spray with non stick spray.
 Spread the batter evenly in the pan.
-Bake at 350 degrees for 25 minutes.
+Bake for 25 minutes.
 Do not over bake.
 Remove from the oven and let cool completely.

 More fun and delicious recipes that include coffee: